onzag/itemize/docs/tutorials/airbnb/05-request.md

 ![Reserve View](./images/reserve-view.png)

-The next thing to do is that we want to show a list since while this shows on creation we also need to be able to display the same thing as all the requests that a potential client has done, and for that we will need a new menu entry to the list.
+The next thing to do is that we want to show a list since while this shows on creation we also need to be able to display the same thing as all the requests that a potential client has done, and for that we will need a new menu entry to the list at `app.tsx`

 ```tsx
 {